Wonga’s Gone! FAQs & Alternative Payday Lenders

 TL;DR. I need an alternative to Wonga.
 NOW!

-If you’re looking for another company to provide you a loan, don’t go singling out individual lenders.
+If you’re looking for another company to provide you with a loan, don’t go singling out individual lenders.
 Here at Loanline UK, we want to help make it easy for you to find a loan.
 Stop repeatedly filling application forms over and over, and instead look to a company like us.
 We are NOT a lender, but we’re here to help find you one.
 One application form with us, and we’ll find you the best lender.
 We’ll also remove any of the companies that won’t lend to you so you don’t waste your time.
-We don’t charge you a penny and your loan won’t cost you anything extra either.
-Win win!
+In addition, we don’t charge you a penny and your loan won’t cost you anything extra either.
+Win-win!

 I’ve got a loan with Wonga.
 What now?

 The appointed administrators (Chris Laverty, Daniel Smith and Andrew Charters of Grant Thornton UK LLP) are handling the affairs of the business now.
 There has been much excitement from customers with outstanding loans, thinking they may now be off the hook for any repayments.
 Unfortunately, that is not the case.
 The administrators are collecting repayments from those with loans, as Wonga usually would.
-There is a large list of people and companies who are owed money by Wonga, and it is up the administrators to collect as much of what is owed as possible, so that it can be distributed to those creditors.
+There is a large list of people and companies who are owed money by Wonga.
+And it is up to the administrators to collect as much of what is owed as possible so that it can be distributed to those creditors.

 Bottom line – keep making repayments as you have previously agreed.
 There have been no changes to this process (where to pay it, how often to pay it, etc.), and anybody that tells you otherwise may be trying to make you fall victim to a scam.